Loading…

 | Cursed Swamps | 11-15 | Late-EA difficulty, distinct visual palette |

-| Ashlands | TBD | Confirmed as next major addition — not yet released |
+| Ashlands | TBD | Confirmed as next major addition: not yet released |

 The three current biomes represent roughly half of what Kraken Express plans to ship.
-The Ashlands announcement gives players a sense of what's next without specifying a release date for that update — standard EA practice for a studio that set realistic public expectations from the start.
+The Ashlands announcement gives players a sense of what's next without specifying a release date for that update: standard EA practice for a studio that set realistic public expectations from the start.

 30 procedurally generated islands alongside over 90 hand-crafted points of interest.
 The blend is useful context: the procedural layer handles island variety and layout, while the hand-crafted POIs carry the story beats, faction encounters, and high-value loot locations.
 If you're skipping unmarked islands and only hitting tracked objectives, you're seeing the curated layer.
 The procedural layer rewards exploration.
 For deeper faction guidance, the Windrose faction tier list breaks down which factions are worth prioritizing early.

 Up to 8 players, with 4 considered the design-optimal group size.
 Self-hosted and dedicated servers are both available.
-The self-hosted option works well for small groups who want low-latency sessions without relying on Kraken Express's infrastructure — relevant for anyone affected by the first connectivity patch.
+The self-hosted option works well for small groups who want low-latency sessions without relying on Kraken Express's infrastructure: relevant for anyone affected by the first connectivity patch.

 Kraken Express committed publicly to a 1.5 to 2.5 year early access period.
 Starting from the April 2026 launch, that places version 1.0 between approximately October 2027 and October 2028.
 The studio has said 1.0 will include roughly 50% more content than the current build.

+Beyond Ashlands, Kraken Express hasn't specified what the remaining 50% covers.
 Planned additions mentioned in studio communications include more biomes, enemies, bosses, ships, and new gameplay systems.
 Nothing is on a hard date.
 The practical implication is that players buying in now are doing so knowing the content scope will roughly double before 1.0.

 For players already in the game: the save backup system means you have a recovery path if something goes wrong.
 The connectivity fix means manual server selection is now available if automatic routing fails.
 Both patches were shipped without ceremony, which suggests a team that's responding to player reports rather than scheduling patch windows.